xBlaz3kx/faceit-task/Readme.md

 ## Description

-The project is a simple user management service, that allows to create, read, update and delete users.
+The project is a simple user management service, that allows to create, read, update, delete users as well as watching for user changes (streaming).
 The service is implemented using Go and gRPC API.
 The data is stored in MongoDB.
-The service also contains the health check endpoint, that can be used to check the service status.
+The service also contains an HTTP health check endpoint, that can be used to check the service status.

 The solution is fully containerized using Docker and Docker compose.